SOMA: A Novel Sampler for Bayesian Inference from Privatized Data: NUMERICAL EXPERIMENTS

-We first compare the coupling time of the joint posterior $(X, Y, \theta) \mid s_{\mathrm{dp}}$ for data augmentation MCMC using SOMA, Ran-IMwG, and Sys-IMwG for $n = 10$.
-In Table~\ref{tab:pbl_coupling1}, we also include the empirical acceptance rate of the data imputation steps.
-For a small privacy loss budget $\epsilon = 3$, all three methods have empirical acceptance probability higher than 94\% and they all converge fast.
-At $\epsilon = 30$, the advantage of SOMA becomes evident: SOMA has an acceptance rate higher than $90\%$ while the other two samplers accept only $50\%$ of the proposed points.
-This translates into more rapid coupling and slightly faster convergence of the joint $(X, Y, \theta)$ chain.
-This joint distribution has dimension $n\cdot(p+2) + (p+1) = 43.$
+The mechanism for releasing perturbed summaries has been described in Example~\ref{example:linearregression}.
+We will use conjugate priors for $\theta$, which makes the inference step described in \Cref{sec:imputation} tractable.
+In this case, the convergence of the marginal $\theta$ chain is dictated mainly by the convergence rate of the imputation step.
+Appendix~\ref{appendix:details_pbl} describes the data generating parameters for simulating the dataset.

-Next we compare the convergence of the marginal $\theta$ chain at $n = 100.$ We no longer use coupling-based diagnosis as the dimension of the state space is $403$ at this point.
-We give a ridge plot of the intercept term $\beta_0$ in Figure~\ref{fig:pbl_ridge} using $\epsilon = 30$, showing how the posterior of $\beta$ given $s_{\mathrm{dp}}$ changes over MCMC iterations.
-Based on visual inspections, it takes a DAMCMC algorithm using SOMA about 150 iterations to get convergence in $\beta_0$, while Ran-IMwG and Sys-IMwG require 300 and 200 iterations, respectively.
+First, consider the small sample size ($n = 10$) case.
+The dimension of the joint chain is $n \cdot (p+2) + (p+1) = 43.$ For a small privacy loss budget like $\epsilon = 3$, SOMA's acceptance rate is 99.49\%, making it nearly rejection-free, whereas IMwG methods accept around 94.80\%.
+SOMA's advantages become more evident under a larger privacy budget ($\epsilon=30$), where it achieves an acceptance rate about 91.91\% (compared to 50\% for IMwG baselines) and couples significantly faster.
+Full results are available in Appendix~\ref{tab:pbl_coupling1}.

-We use traditional convergence diagnosis such as the $\hat{R}$ (R-hat or the Gelman-Rubin diagnosis) and effective sample size~\citep{aki2020rank}.
+Next we compare the convergence of the marginal $\theta$ chain at $n = 100.$ We no longer use coupling-based diagnosis as the dimension of the state space is $n\cdot(p+2) + (p+1) =403$ at this point.
+We use traditional convergence diagnosis such as the $\hat{R}$ (R-hat or the Gelman-Rubin diagnosis) and effective sample size~\citep[ESS]{aki2020rank}.
 A large $\hat{R}$ indicates poorer mixing, while $\hat{R} \approx 1$ is generally considered indicative of good mixing.
 As shown in Figure~\ref{fig:pbl_diagnostic}-A, the chains utilizing SOMA require approximately 800 iterations to achieve $\hat{R}<1.05$, while both Sys-IMwG and Ran-IMwG require about 1,500 iterations.
-As shown in Figure~\ref{fig:pbl_diagnostic}-B, using SOMA within DAMCMC results in higher ESS than the other two methods.
+As shown in Figure~\ref{fig:pbl_diagnostic}-B, using SOMA within DAMCMC results in a higher ESS than the other two methods.